Meet the Team

 I started my tertiary education immediately after high school, travelling to the other end of the country, to complete my BA majoring in English and History and minoring in classics.
 I spent seven years in high school studying Latin, which I continued for two years through my Classics minor.
 I continued my studies at Victoria, University of Wellington, where I completed my Masters in Information Studies, focused on library science 2024.

 I have umpired and played hockey, and enjoy skiing, reading, playing board games, and role-playing games, and spending time with friends & family.
+(Photo: Nadja at her graduation in 2025)

 -